kpulkit29/github-song-preview/README.md

 # Github-song-preview 🎵🎵

-Like listening to music while you're coding?
-You landed on the right place 😁😁.
-Github Profile Readme is a great way to give others a sneak peak into your coding world.
+Like listening to music while you're coding??
+If yes, then you landed in the right place 😁😁.
+Github Profile Readme is a great way to give others a sneak peek into your coding world.
 Why not tell others what songs you're listening to while coding.
 With Github-song-preview you can do that in three simple steps.

  - Open https://song-preview-readme.herokuapp.com/
  - Search for your song.